BramvanDeurzen/HapticPanel/README.md

-# Simulated Reality: An Open System to Render Haptic Interfaces in Virtual Reality for Manufacturing Industry
+# HapticPanel: An Open System to Render Haptic Interfaces in Virtual Reality for Manufacturing Industry

 ## Quick overview
 * The files can be found in the 'Platform files' directory.